neill/SoundLove/README.md

 # SoundLove
 SoundLove is Tinder for Soundcloud.
-Log in with your Soundcloud account, random SoundCloud sounds will begin to play, and you can like or pass on a song.
-Like a song, and it will add it to your latest playlist.
+Log in with your Soundcloud account, random (Like, seriously random...
+And weird.)
+SoundCloud sounds will begin to play, and you can like or pass on a song.
+Like a song, and it will add it to your SoundLove playlist.
 Pass on it, and it's "Gone with the Wind."

 Gems being used: Soundcloud, Devise, Omniauth, Omniauth-soundcloud